oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 **\1**

-*   Manually create one or more hooks in the RHS servers from its back-end.
+*   Manually create one or more hooks in the servers from the back-end.
 *   Click on "Clusters" and select a <Cluster>
 *   Click on the "Gluster Hooks" sub-tab which will list all the hooks in the cluster.
 *   Select any disabled Hook and click to "Enable"